 16. Banana Ball Python

 Banana Ball Python is one of the cutest snakes that is known for its intense yellow coloration with blotches of light and dark yellows.
-The snake species has yellow and tan patterning which looks similar to the coloration of a banana and hence the name of the snake.
+The snake species has yellow and tan patterning which looks similar to the coloration of a banana hence the name of the snake.
 The adult species can grow between the size of 2 to 5 feet and the average weight is between 1,000 to 1,750 grams.
 The snake only loves to eat rodents.
 The Banana Ball Python morph was first developed in 2003 and they are one of many varieties of these mottled yellow snakes.

 Image Source: interest